GeoMatch/github-actions/terraform/README.md

 # Overview

-`geomatch-central` - Manages resources that need to be reused across GeoMatch implementations (i.e. DNS).
+`global` - Modules that apply to all environments.
+See modules for details.

-It is self contained and should be on a separate account.
+`geomatch_app` - Core modules.
+Contains modules scoped to a single environment It is self contained and should be on a separate account.
 Resources from here needed by other modules should be accessed with data blocks instead of remote state.

-`geomatch-ecs` - Module that can be instantiated by each implementation to setup GeoMatch infrastructure:

 ![GeoMatch-Hosted AWS](./GeoMatch-Hosted%20AWS%20Architecture.png)